A single-phonon directional coupler: Device Design and Characterization

 \section{Device Design and Characterization}

 A conceptual sketch of our device is shown in Fig.~\ref{Fig:1}a.
-The device is formed by two single-phonon sources (the optomechanical cavities), two single-mode waveguides, a beam splitter, and two single-phonon detectors.
+The device is formed by two single-phonon sources (the optomechanical cavities), two single-mode waveguides, a directional coupler, and two single-phonon detectors.
 To realize the phononic beam splitter, we design an integrated directional coupler using a phononic crystal architecture.
 The corresponding unit cell of length $a$ is shown in the inset of Fig.~\ref{Fig:1}b.
 It consists of two single-mode waveguides~\cite{Zivari2022}, connected together via a phononic bridge.
+The phononic bridges have a full bandgap at the frequencies of interest.
+Therefore the coupling is evanescent, and is just a weak perturbation to the uncoupled modes.
 This interaction region allows mechanical energy to be exchanged between the waveguides, resembling the evanescent coupling typically used in photonic directional couplers.
 In contrast to a conventional directional coupler, the two waveguides host both the two incoming, as well as the two outgoing ports, as detailed below.
 To verify the analogy to a photonic directional coupler, we perform finite element simulations of the unit cell using COMSOL and calculate the corresponding band structure.
 The results are shown in Fig.~\ref{Fig:1}b, for the breathing mode in the in-plane direction.
 Within a frequency range of $4.5-5.3$~GHz, the band structure is dominated by the symmetric and anti-symmetric supermodes, which are the even and odd linear combinations of the uncoupled modes, respectively.
-A zoom-in around \SI{4.9}{GHz} shown in Fig.~\ref{Fig:1}c reveals that the two supermodes have different propagation constants $\beta_{\rm s,a}$, which relate to the coupling coefficient $\beta$ per unit length as $\beta = (\beven - \bodd)/2$, with the subscripts $i={\rm \{s,a\}}$ indicating the symmetric and anti-symmetric supermodes, respectively.
+This range also defines the operational bandwidth of the current design.
+A zoom-in around \SI{4.9}{GHz} shown in Fig.~\ref{Fig:1}c reveals that the two supermodes have different propagation constants $\beta_{\rm s,a}$, which relate, according to conventional coupled mode theory~\cite{huang1994coupled}, to the coupling coefficient $\beta$ per unit length as $\beta = (\beven - \bodd)/2$, with the subscripts $i={\rm \{s,a\}}$ indicating the symmetric and anti-symmetric supermodes, respectively.
 As a result of the coupling, for each wave vector, the supermodes are frequency split by the normal mode splitting $\NMS$, as expected from two coupled degenerate harmonic oscillators.
-We use the extracted value of $\coupling$ to estimate the coupling length (i.e.\ number of beam splitter unit cells) needed for different splitting ratio.
-To reduce the experimental complexity, we engineer a device with a (phononic) mirror at the center of Fig.~\ref{Fig:1}a (represented by the dashed line, and realized by a free-standing end)~\cite{Zivari2022,zivari2022chip}.
-In this way the same two cavities can be used as transmitters and receivers.
-The output arms of the directional coupler are connected to two, uncoupled single-mode, waveguides, each terminated with a (nominally identical) optomechanical cavity.
-The cavities are used to generate and detect single phonons via the optomechanical interaction.
-Through finite element simulation of the full structure we can calculate the optomechanical coupling rates for different modes, plotted in Fig.~\ref{Fig:1}d.
-The optomechanical response is dominated by a series of Fabry-P\'erot modes, equally spaced by $\FSR$, which arise from the hybridization of the mechanical cavity mode with the series of modes supported by the free-ending waveguide.
-Furthermore, each Fabry-P\'erot mode is split by $\NMS$ into a doublet due to the mechanical coupling between the two devices (see SI~\ref{SI:sim} for more details).
-Scanning electron microscope (SEM) pictures of one of the fabricated devices, made from \SI{250}{nm} silicon~\cite{Zivari2022,zivari2022chip}, are shown in Fig.~\ref{Fig:1}e.
-For space reasons the waveguides are not fully shown and the total length of the device is about \SI{200}{\mu m}.
+We use the extracted value of $\coupling$ to estimate the coupling length needed for different splitting ratios.